derefvsed/derefvsed/README.md

 - ⚡ Fun fact: ...546

 <!---uoui132qw4
-derefvsed/derefvsed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+derefvsed/derefvsed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.dfh You can click the Preview link to take a look at your changes.
 --->